Mary MacKillop College, Kensington

-Mary MacKillop College, formerly St Joseph's Upper Primary, then St Joseph's High School, is a Catholic girls' secondary school in the Adelaide suburb of Kensington, South Australia.
+Mary MacKillop College, formerly St Joseph's Higher Primary, then St Joseph's High School, is a Catholic girls' secondary school in the Adelaide suburb of Kensington, South Australia.

 History

 The Sisters of St Joseph of the Sacred Heart began providing Catholic education in Kensington since 1872.
 The order was founded in 1866 by Mary MacKillop, who lived in the Kensington district for eleven years.
 Since then several sites in the area have been used as schools.

 The current secondary college was founded in 1944, when 100 students from other schools run by the Josephite sisters were brought together under one roof in Queen Street, Norwood, in a school then named St Joseph's Higher Primary.

 In 1950 the school moved to Bridge Street, Kensington, and a few years later the school expanded into a hired hall in High Street.
 New buildings were built in the present Phillips Street site, and in 1963 200 students moved into the renamed St Joseph's High School moved into the Phillips Street site with an enrolment of 200.
 Student numbers grew through the 1960s, and in 1970 the school was renamed to its present name.

 Enrolments declined in the 2010s.
 In 2010 there were 537 students enrolled at the school.
 In 2015 there were 320.